 1. Shred smoked pork with two forks.
 Set aside.

 2. In a non-metallic bowl, combine black beans, corn, carrot, scallions, red bell pepper, tomatoes and cilantro.
-Drizzle with canola oil and apple cider vinegar and toss lightly.
+Drizzle with vegetable oil and apple cider vinegar and toss lightly.
 Set aside.

 3. Divide salad greens between two serving plates/bowls.

 4. Spoon bean mixture into center of salad greens.

 5. Arrange pulled smoked pork around the edge of the salad greens.

 6. Drizzle the salads with the Trader Joe’s Salsa Verde and my Chipotle Cream dressing.

 7. Divide the shredded Monterey Jack cheese between the salads.

 8. Garnish with the tortilla chips and serve.